The Nickel Ride: Plot

 In Los Angeles, Cooper is a "key-man" (fence) for a local crime boss, operating a series of warehouses used as storage facilities for stolen and illicit goods.
 Cooper hopes to close a deal for a new block of storage units, bribing local realtor Elias O'Neil to broker a deal with city officials to sell him the warehouses.
-Elias tells Cooper that he needs more time, and he gives him a week with an implicit threat of violent retaliation should he fail.
+Elias tells Cooper that he needs more time, so Cooper gives him a week with an implicit threat of violent retaliation should he fail.
 Cooper is ordered by his boss Carl to fix a boxing match, after their resident fixer Paulie failed to get the fighters to take a dive.
 Carl meets with Paulie, who tells the former that he's lost his touch and wants out of the criminal underworld.
 Cooper volunteers to fix the fight on his behalf, and informs the boxer Tonozzi that if he doesn't take a dive, Paulie will be hurt.
 Tonozzi reluctantly agrees.

 After a surprise birthday party, Cooper is taken by Carl and his bodyguard Bobby to one of the prospective warehouses, where he is ordered to finish the deal by Saturday.
 Carl introduces Cooper to Turner, a young punk dressed like a cowboy who is to be his protege in the underworld.
 A disgruntled Cooper returns to his birthday party, but is interrupted by Paulie's arrival, announcing Tonozzi won the fight.
 Begging Cooper to help him, Paulie is advised to leave town until Cooper can smooth things over with Carl.
 Cooper visits Elias at a barbershop to close the warehouse deal, but Elias demands another $15,000 for bribes.
 Cooper agrees to pay out another $10,000, but Elias questions his authority to do so as he heard rumors that Cooper is on the way out.
 Cooper meets Carl and gives him the weekly pay offs.
 As he gets in the elevator to leave, Bobby joins him and brags that he killed Paulie.
 Angered, he brutally beats Bobby and breaks two of his ribs in the process.

 Cooper is driven to Carl's office by Turner, who is now Carl's driver following Bobby's hospitalization.
 At the office, Turner goes to the bathroom, allowing Cooper to slide a gun from his desk and hide it under his coat.
 Turner returns and asks questions about Cooper's days as a carnival barker, but Cooper does not answer and goes outside just as Carl drives up.
 Carl authorizes the extra $10,000 for the warehouse, but warns Cooper that he better have a "yes" by Saturday.
 He chastises Cooper for beating Bobby, stating that Cooper is the syndicate's "computer" and they cannot afford for him to break down.